 Please see the SU Traditional Undergraduate Handbook for additional information.
 Students may contact the Coordinator of Student Life via email@example.com to request amnesty or to learn more about the policy.

-A: Incident Report: a record that details an incident of minor to great concern such as an health or safety issue or a concern that is not a violation of the Simpson University Student Code
+A: CARE Report: a record that details an incident of minor to great concern such as an health, academic or safety issue or a concern that is not a violation of the Simpson University Student Code

 Allegation: charge(s) against any student for potential misconduct and alleged violations of the Student Code